Links on SoundGuys may earn us a commission. Learn more.

 What’s it like to use Klipsch T5 II True Wireless ANC?

 The Klipsch T5 II True Wireless ANC operates much like other true wireless earbuds and has a kind of retro-futurism design.
 From the hefty case to the chunky, brightly lit earbuds, this headset weds the convenience of true wireless tech with the romanticized design from bygone eras, like the Klipsch logo models.
-To contrast this, the oversized lights on each bud shine red or blue, reminding me of the 1980s movie Tron and synthesizers of that era.
+In contrast, the oversized lights on each bud shine red or blue, reminding me of the 1980s movie Tron and the synthesizers of that era.
 I like it, however, the design language comes off sort of confused.

 Your new favorite case

-If you could buy battery cases separately that worked with other earbuds, I’d want the T5 II ANC battery case.
+If I could buy battery cases separately that worked with other earbuds, I’d want the T5 II ANC battery case.
 The gunmetal case borrows design elements from the iconic Zippo lighter, with a smooth poly-like coating that resists dings.
-A rubber mat on the bottom prevents the case from scratching and sliding across various surfaces.
+Thoughtful details include a rubber mat on the bottom prevents the case from scratching and sliding across various surfaces.
 Unlike other metal cases (e.g., Master & Dynamic MW08), this one continues to look good after continuous use.
 As evidence, the photos in this article are after three weeks of use—not day one.

 The case feels a bit heavy, but at least you won’t lose track of it.
-The mixture of rounded, slightly squared-off corners prevents it from catching on the inside of a pocket.
-When empty the case continues to stand even with the lid open, so you can replace the buds with one hand.
+A mixture of rounded, slightly squared-off corners prevents it from catching on the inside of a pocket.
+When empty, the case continues to stand even with the lid open, so you can replace the buds with one hand.